repository-preservation/lcmap-spark/docs/configuration.rst

 This is accomplished by mounting Docker volumes using the ``-v /path/to/host/dir:/path/to/docker/dir`` flag.

 There are several things to remember:

 * Full paths must be specified
 * Set ``-u`` to match the host system user's UID so permissions match
 * volumes are only for local mode
 * cluster mode requires files be built in
-  * mesos certs only needed on host filesystem
+* Mesos certs only needed on host filesystem

 Local Mode
 ----------
 The only requirement for running a local instance of lcmap-spark is the ability to start a Docker container.

 The Docker image must be built and available on the host machine but does not need to be published to https://hub.docker.com.

 Cluster Mode
 ------------